eugenetriguba/bolt/README.md

 # Bolt

-Bolt is a command-line tool written that allows you to write and manage plain SQL upgrade and downgrade migrations.
+Bolt is a command-line tool that helps you manage your database migrations.
+It allows you to write your database migrations in plain SQL, and Bolt will handle ensuring they are applied and executed in the correct order.

 ## Installation